MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/plan/plan-account-considerations-for-running-setup.md

 ms.assetid: 6df35f51-0a2e-4698-ad2d-d6cacbe2ab1c
 ---

-# Account Considerations for Running Setup
+# Account considerations before you run Setup

 >Applies To: System Center 2016 - Service Manager

-Before running Setup for System Center 2016 - Service Manager, review the Account Used for Running Setup topic in this guide to make sure that the requirements that are needed to install Service Manager have been met.
+Before running Setup for System Center 2016 - Service Manager, review the [Account Used for Running Setup](plan-account-used-for-running-setup.md) article to make sure that the requirements that are needed to install Service Manager have been met.
 During Setup, you will be prompted to provide domain users or groups for various Service Manager functions.
 Review the [Accounts Required During Setup](plan-accounts-required-during-setup.md) topic to make sure that you are ready for the setup process.

-## Account Considerations for Running Setup  Topics
+## Articles to read before you run Setup

 -   [Account Used for Running Setup](plan-account-used-for-running-setup.md)